Bhranti Bilas: Production

 The story was written by Ishwar Chandra Vidyasagar which he adapted from The Comedy Of Errors written by William Shakespeare.

 This was the third film produced by Uttam Kumar after the blockbuster iconic Harano Sur and Saptapadi which he produced along with Ajoy Kar.
 But this time he separated from Ajoy Kar and made his only own production and named Uttam Kumar Films Private Limited.
 In the film Uttam Kumar played dual role and this is the third film after Tasher Ghar in 1957 and iconic Jhinder Bandi in 1961 where Uttam playing in double role.
 Bhanu Bandopadhyay also played a dual role in the film.

 Remakes

-The film is remade in several times.
-At first it's remade in 1968 Hindi film as Do Dooni Char directed by Debu Sen starring Kishore Kumar, Asit Sen and Tanuja.
-A 1982 Hindi remake directed by the legendary Gulzar as Angoor starring Sanjeev Kumar, Moushumi Chatterjee.
+The film is remade several times.
+At first it's remade in 1968 Hindi as Do Dooni Char directed by Debu Sen starring Kishore Kumar, Asit Sen and Tanuja.
+Later, a Hindi remake in 1982 was directed by the legendary lyricist and director Gulzar as Angoor starring Sanjeev Kumar and Moushumi Chatterjee.
+Bharanti Bilash was also remade into Hindi as Cirkus (2022) by Rohit Shetty.